 Example of how a joint bank account works

 Boezak says that African Bank’s MyWORLD account is a good example of a joint bank account.

-“When a primary account holder opens a MyWORLD bank account, they get access to a primary account and two types of 'pockets' — a power pocket and a savings pocket,” says Boezak.
+“When a primary account holder opens a MyWORLD bank account, they get access to a primary account and two types of 'Pockets' — a Power Pocket and a Savings Pocket.

-“A power pocket offers the user full transactional capability.
-It comes with its own account number, debit card, and PIN, and earns interest per annum on positive balances,” she explains.
+“The Power Pocket offers the user full transactional capability.
+It comes with its own account number, debit card, and PIN, and earns interest per annum on positive balances.

-Members, she explains, do not have the same rights as a user, but they can keep a close eye on what’s happening in the power pocket.
-A member can also deposit money into a power pocket, but they cannot transfer money out.
+Members, she explains, do not have the same rights as a user, but they can keep a close eye on what’s happening in the Pocket.
+A member can also deposit money into a Power Pocket, but they cannot transfer money out.